Professor of History

 China (Fall 2008) Our family spent August-December 2008 in Nanchong, a city in eastern Sichuan Province.
 The twenty-one GC students who comprised our Study-Service Term were a delightful group.
 Although GC has had a long-standing program in China, ours was the first group to be based in Nanchong.
 Goshen Students lived with Chinese host families in Nanchong and, later in the semester, moved to smaller towns of Xichong, Nanbu, and Langzhong to teach English in Chinese secondary schools.

-My wife Rachel and I have two daughters, Lydia and Esther.
-We are members of Eighth Street Mennonite Church in Goshen.
-This summer we visited family in our home states of Michigan and Pennsylvania, and also enjoyed time at Mammoth Cave National Park in Kentucky.
+My wife Rachel and I are parents of two daughters, Lydia and Esther.
+Rachel is one of the pastors at Silverwood Mennonite Church here in Goshen.
+This summer we visited family in our home states of Michigan and Pennsylvania, and also enjoyed time at Brown County State Park in southern Indiana.

 - Professor of History